NickoKorn/secret_sharer/README.md

 Should work fine for cuda GPU and x86 CPU but Macs MPS is still in progress.

 CPU Version should be fine for most reasons because the model is small.
+Requierements.txt worked for other well.

 My setup should work fine: Python3.11.10 on Linux.